Johel506/intelligent-pdf-chatbot/BRIEF_DOCUMENTATION.md

 - Confirmed backend sends correct, non-duplicated chunks
 - Issue is purely visual in development and doesn't occur in production builds where `StrictMode` is inactive

+### Advanced Context Handling: From Truncation to RAG with Citations

+**Problem**: The initial solution for the OpenAI API's context length limit involved truncating the PDF content to the first 48,000 characters.
+This was a significant limitation, as the chatbot was unable to answer questions about any content beyond that point (e.g., beyond page 27 of the provided PDF).
+Furthermore, initial attempts to get the AI to cite sources were inconsistent.

+**Solution**: To overcome these challenges, the context handling system was completely re-architected by implementing a **Retrieval-Augmented Generation (RAG)** pipeline with a sophisticated prompting strategy.

+1.  **Full Document Processing with RAG**:
+    * **Chunking with Metadata**: Instead of loading the PDF as a single text block, the content is now extracted on a per-page basis, preserving the page number as metadata for each chunk.
+    * **Vector Embeddings**: At application startup, the entire document is divided into smaller chunks.
+Each chunk is then converted into a vector embedding using OpenAI's models and stored in an in-memory **FAISS vector database**.
+This process indexes the entire document for semantic searching.

+2.  **Dynamic Retrieval and Context Injection**:
+    * When a user sends a query, the backend converts the question into a vector and uses it to search the FAISS database for the most semantically similar document chunks.
+    * These relevant chunks, along with their page number metadata, are then formatted with clear identifiers (e.g., `<source page="X">...`) and injected into the prompt.
+This ensures that only the most relevant information is sent to the LLM, solving the context length limit problem permanently.

+3.  **High-Fidelity Prompt Engineering for Accurate Citations**:
+    * To solve the problem of inconsistent citations and factual errors, a highly specific **system prompt** was engineered.
+    * This prompt gives the LLM a clear persona and a set of **strict rules**, including:
+        * A mandate to answer *exclusively* based on the provided `<source>` tags.
+        * Explicit instructions to generate inline citations (e.g., `<sup>Page X</sup>`) immediately after presenting a piece of information.
+        * A "few-shot" example within the prompt itself, demonstrating the exact desired input/output format.
+        * A rule to explicitly state when an answer cannot be found in the provided context, preventing the use of external knowledge and reducing hallucinations.

+4.  **UI and State Management Refinements**:
+    * The frontend was updated to handle a new Server-Sent Event (SSE) type that delivers the list of retrieved sources.
+    * Initially, this was used to display an expandable list of all source chunks.
+To create a cleaner user experience, this was later removed, relying solely on the AI's inline citations and its final `Sources: ...` summary line, which are rendered directly via `ReactMarkdown`.

 ## 3. Future Improvements

 ### High Priority